-1.1 Stormwater Samples
+1.2 Stormwater Samples

-SWCA conducted stormwater sampling at two Comal Springs locations.
-The EAA adopted stormwater sample collection as part of the expanded water quality monitoring effort to assess potential IPMPs that may be present in surface water runoff generated by storm events.
-The stormwater sampling effort was designed to also assess what changes in water quality occur within surface water in the Comal system during a storm event.
-SWCA collected stormwater samples from upstream of the Landa Park Golf Course (HCS210) and from a location adjacent and downstream of the majority of the golf course in the Comal Spring complex (HCS260).
-The sample locations were two of the same locations sampled in previous years.
-Appendix C of this report discusses details of each stormwater sample location and any deviations from the Work Group Report.
-Stormwater samples were analyzed for chemicals listed in the City of New Braunfels/ Landa Park Golf Course IPMP, plus atrazine.
-The chemicals are listed in Table 1.
+SWCA collected stormwater samples at five Comal Springs locations and at seven San Marcos Springs locations.
+The EAA adopted stormwater sample collection as part of the expanded water quality monitoring effort to assess potential contaminants that may be present in surface water runoff generated by storm events.
+The stormwater sampling effort was designed to assess what changes in water quality occur within each surface water system during a storm event.
+SWCA collected stormwater samples in association with various surface water inputs along each spring complex within the study area.
+Appendix C of this report discusses details of each stormwater sample location and any deviations from the EAHCP Work Plan.
+Stormwater samples were analyzed for the same parameters as surface water (base flow) samples, as outlined in Table 1.

-SWCA collected stormwater samples at five points across the storm hydrograph for two stormwater sampling sites.
+SWCA collected stormwater samples at three points across the storm hydrograph for each stormwater sampling site.
 Sample collection was targeted for the rising limb, peak, and receding limb of the storm hydrograph.
-SWCA collected three samples during the rising limb of the storm hydrograph, one sample near the peak, and one sample during the receding limb of the storm hydrograph.
-SWCA generally determined the timing for sample collection using the RTI system's conductivity and turbidity parameters rather than the flow measurements from the USGS streamflow gauges.
-The USGS gauges are only updated on an hourly basis, whereas data from the RTI were available on 15-minute intervals and provided more timely information.
+Timing for sample collection was generally determined using the RTI system's conductivity and turbidity parameters rather than the flow measurements from the USGS streamflow gauges.
+The USGS gauges are only updated on an hourly basis, whereas data from the RTIs was available on 15-minute intervals and provided more timely information.
 Automated sample collection equipment was not utilized for stormwater sample collection due to sample volume, preservation, and analysis limitations.
-Therefore, SWCA conducted sampling manually.
-The Comal Springs system was sampled once during calendar year 2017, per the Work Group Report.
+Therefore, sampling was conducted manually.
+Each spring group was sampled once for stormwater events during calendar year 2018, in accordance with the EAHCP Work Plan.

-As previously mentioned, standards for surface water quality vary dependent upon type of use.
-For this report, stormwater results are compared to Texas Commission on Environmental Quality (TCEQ) surface water standards for detected chemicals of concern.
-Other guidelines may be more useful or appropriate for particular research; however, for the scope of this report, these standards provide an appropriate and applicable guideline with regard to water quality.
+Standards for surface water quality vary depending on type of use.
+For this report, stormwater results are compared with Contact Recreation Water Protective Concentration Levels (PCLs) developed by TCEQ in 2006 and with Surface Water Benchmarks for freshwater organisms established by TCEQ in 2018.
+The Surface Water Benchmarks were developed for acute and chronic exposures.
+Other guidelines may be more useful or appropriate for particular research; however, for the scope of this report these standards provide an appropriate and applicable guideline with regard to water quality.